andrkole/AStarAI/README.md

 # AStarAI
-Seminar work for a college class
+A solution using A* for graphs created as a seminar work for a college.